iNMR icon

 Fast Plot

 All the 2-D spectra drawn in the fast plot mode share the same palette of colors.
-You can choose it here from a list 8 palettes or, better, use the keyboard shortcuts 4 and 6.
+You can choose it here from a list of 8 palettes or, better, use the keyboard shortcuts 4 and 6.

 1D margins (left & right)

-The space, in screen units, between the edge of the plot and the edge of the window, when a new document is created.
+Initial space, in screen units, between the edge of the plot and the edge of the window, when a new document is created.

 2D margins (top & bottom)